UT Tyler Office of Marketing and Communications

 The University of Texas at Tyler has been involved with Sister Cities for more than 20 years.
 Kennedy currently serves as vice president of the Tyler Sister Cities Program.
 She has assisted with the Yachiyo language program for the past two years.
-For more information, visit the university's sister cities information page.
+For more information, visit the sister cities information page.

 Tyler Sister Cities is a non-profit citizen diplomacy network dedicated to creating partnerships between Tyler, Texas and cities worldwide.
 Tyler Sister Cities are located in Liberia, Costa Rica; Jelenia Gora, Poland; San Miguel de Allende, Mexico; and Lo Barnechea, Chile; in addition to Yachiyo, Japan.
 For additional information, visit Tyler Sister Cities.